 Using Recovery mode with iTunes

-Using DFU mode with iTunes
+Using DFU mode

 Using this technique you can restore the iPhone to its original settings, then use your iCloud or iTunes backups to reload your data.